Starley-iggy/MyProfile/README.md

 LinkedIn: https://www.linkedin.com/in/starley-igbinomwhaia-briggs-a851432aa/

 ## Licentie
-Dit project is gemaakt zodat ik een online portfolio heb maar ook dat je al een beetje kan zien wat ik kan
+This project was created as a personal online portfolio to showcase my skills and experience.